mahdi-y/Spotify2YoutubeMusic/readme.md

 - No longer shows misleading "quota exhaustion" messages for this issue

 **Authentication Problems**
-- **Spotify**: Verify Client ID, Secret, and Redirect URI in Settings
+- **Spotify:** Verify Client ID, Secret, and Redirect URI in Settings
-- **YouTube Music**: Re-extract headers if they expire or validation fails
+- **YouTube Music:** Re-extract headers if they expire or validation fails
 - **Settings now validate headers in real-time before saving**
 - Delete the `.cache` file if you get Spotify authentication errors

 ### New Features for Debugging

-1. **Enhanced Logging**: More detailed output shows exactly what's happening at each step
+1. **Enhanced Logging:** More detailed output shows exactly what's happening at each step
-2. **Progress Files**: Check `progress_*.json` files to see exactly where transfers stopped
+2. **Progress Files:** Check `progress_*.json` files to see exactly where transfers stopped
-3. **Header Validation**: Settings dialog now validates headers before saving
+3. **Header Validation:** Settings dialog now validates headers before saving

 ---